exexexll/Bumpin.io/CONTENT-POLICY-AND-CONSENT.md

 ### 3.2 License You Grant Us

-By uploading content, you grant Napalm Sky a **non-exclusive, worldwide, royalty-free, sublicensable, transferable license** to:
+By uploading content, you grant BUMPIn a **non-exclusive, worldwide, royalty-free, sublicensable, transferable license** to:

 **Use your content to:**
 - Store on our servers and cloud storage